mbernste/mbernste.github.io/_posts/2025-10-07-self_attention.md

 A Bit of history: Attention in machine translation
 --------------------------------------------------

-Though it feels like a much longer time, it was not that long ago that the task of translating between languages was a challenging open problem in computer science and machine learning.
+It was not that long ago that the task of translating between languages was a challenging open problem in computer science and machine learning (though it feels like a very long time ago!).

 From my understanding, the predecessor of self-attention was introduced by [Bahdanau, Cho, and Bengio (2015)](https://arxiv.org/pdf/1409.0473.pdf) as a mechanism that was sort of "appended" onto a traditional [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) to boost their performance in machine translation.